-A lack of backyard space — or a yard, in general — shouldn’t stop you from growing fresh flowers, vegetables, or herbs.
-Follow these tips and use your balcony, windowsill or community spaces as an urban garden to bring fresh produce into your life without the hassle of tending a full-scale garden.
+A lack of backyard space — or a yard, in general — shouldn’t stop you from growing fresh flowers, vegetables or herbs in your apartment.
+Follow these tips and use your balcony, windowsill or a sunny room as an indoor garden to bring fresh produce into your life without the hassle of tending a full-scale garden.

-Your windowsill.
-Windowsill gardening is more limited in terms of the types of plants you can grow, but it can still be a viable source of gorgeous and delicious greenery.
+Windowsill gardening is more limited in terms of the types of plants you can grow in your apartment, but it can still be a viable source of gorgeous and delicious greenery.
 The narrow space lends itself to herbs and small ornamental plants that don’t require constant maintenance.

-First and foremost, you’ll want to check with your landlord or building management to make sure you’re aware of any limits on balcony gardening.
+First and foremost, you’ll want to check with your landlord or building management to make sure you’re aware of any limits on balcony or indoor gardening.

-Beyond any building restrictions, the type of plants you can grow will depend on where your alternative garden is planted, the depth of your containers, and the exposure to wind, sun and rain.
+Besides any building restrictions, the type of plants you can grow in your apartment will depend on where your garden is planted, the depth of your containers, and the exposure to wind, sun and rain.
 Beyond your climate and the limits of your surroundings, you’ll also need to decide whether you want to dedicate yourself to caring for plants frequently, or would prefer to tend to them only occasionally.

 If you’ve got lots of vertical and horizontal space on an area like a balcony, consider growing the following plants in deep pots or planters:

-In addition to those salad staples, you can grow all sorts of herbs, peppers, flowers and other greenery on a balcony with the right amount of care.
+In addition to those salad greens, you can grow all sorts of herbs, peppers, and other greenery on a balcony with the right amount of care.
 Consult your local greenhouse or gardening shop for more expertise.

 If your balcony garden receives constant daily sunlight, your plants will likely receive adequate watering from rainfall and won’t require much manual watering.
 If your area endures a drought or prolonged dry spell, make sure to give your plants the moisture they need.